Source with us 2019 - Trip: Feb 22-24

 Overall this year’s harvest will be very low in production.
 Our farming partners are saying it’s the lowest producing harvest in the past decade.
 Some of our farmers are communicating to us that they are expecting half of their production from the year before.
 Due to various reasons, but also because the low bearing of fruit; this harvest cycle will come and go rapidly.
 This year’s harvest began in mid Dec/early January and is expected to last until early March.

 This translates into a couple of key things throughout trading practices.
 First, we are expecting quality to be high because low volume lends to more attention to detail whether it be during picking, processing, or/and lot building.
 When farmers have low volumes, they need to be firm on their prices in order to make their farms profitable.
 We do not expect prices to go lower than the previous year, but will do our best to keep them similar, justifiable, and competitive within the CR market.
-With prices the way they are structured, low volume, and high scores we are confident that everyone will come out of this years harvest very happy.
+With prices the way they are structured, low volume, and high scores we strongly believe that coffees will sell out quickly and that everyone will come out of this year’s harvest very happy.

 Our lab, located near the entrance of La Zona de Los Santos, will be collecting and selecting offer samples from farmers this month.
 We act as a filter for our clients at origin, saving them time and gaining accuracy in their sourcing.
 After being specially selected for our clients; we send out samples to be evaluated and committed to.